 Processing of the FAFSA is free; the student indicates the schools that should receive the information using 6-digit codes available at the FAFSA Web site.

 After the processing is complete, the student will receive a Student Aid Report (SAR) via email that should be carefully checked for accuracy.
 Corrections are made on this form and it is returned to the processor for the necessary changes.
-Since the FAFSA only allows you to send this report to six schools, you must treat additional schools as “corrections” and add these in the existing school spaces.
+The FAFSA allows you to send this report to 10 schools, but once you've received an SAR from a particular school, you can go into the FAFSA, remove the school, and add a new school.

 Many private colleges and universities that wish for more information than what's on the FAFSA require this form.